-A leader of spiritual activities commands great respect from members of religious sects.
-However, the members may get confused as to how to address or call these admired leaders.
+A leader of spiritual activities commands tremendous respect from members of religious sects.
+However, the members may be confused about how to address or call these admired leaders.

-Most importantly, there is a common confusion among the use of the terms “Pastor” and “reverend” and their appropriate use regarding the relevant spiritual authorities.
+Most importantly, there is common confusion about using the terms “Pastor” and “reverend” and their appropriate use regarding the relevant spiritual authorities.

 Pastor vs Reverend

 However, the above is not the only difference.
-A comparison between both the terms on certain parameters can shed light on subtle aspects:
+A comparison between both the terms on specific parameters can shed light on subtle aspects:

 Comparison Table